RoelofSetsFire/data-processing-1/30 Homework/50 Javascript/10 Javascript and Canvas.md

 # JavaScript

-The homeworks of week 4 and 5 are about JavaScript.
+The homeworks of coming weeks are about JavaScript.
 JavaScript is the only programming language that is supported by all modern web browsers and it is the least intrusive way of adding interactive elements to a web page as it requires no plug-ins or other special extensions.
 We will be using JavaScript to implement a number of